Nhatmusic/CS5331-Project-3/README.md

 ## Tasks:
 - Plot events from dataset on a map with different types of damage (Geospatial) (Darien, Hao)
-- Plot events over time as a stacked graph (Darien, Nhat)
+- Plot events over time as a line graph, with approximated lines and outlying points with areas of standard deviation (Darien, Nhat)
 - Plot events over animated time with a parallel coordinate graph (Nhat, Hao)
 ## Functionality:
 - Categorize by areas and types of damage